DivyanshuKaintura/Air-Quality-Monitoring-and-Prediction/README.md

 3. Machine Learning model used: Random Forest Classifier
 4. Frameworks and library used: numpy, pandas, sklearn, joblib, geopy
 5. API used: openweathermap

+## Social and Economic Effect
+1. Predicting the air quality can help people decide their life style
+2. This can help the government to take required steps
+3. They can study the pattern of change of air quality over time to take proper initiatives

+## Future Work
+Due to the lack of time because we had mid-terms exam we were not able to make more of it.
+After exams we can add multiple features to it.
+We will use Intel Tech for development instead of the used ones.